mauro3/Parameters.jl/docs/src/manual.md

 # (Un)pack macros

-When working with parameters, or otherwise, it is often convenient to unpack (and pack) some or all of the fields of a type.
+When working with parameters, or otherwise, it is often convenient to unpack (and pack, in the case of mutable datatypes) some or all of the fields of a type.
 This is often the case when passed into a function.

 The preferred to do this is using the [`@unpack`](@ref) and [`@pack!`](@ref) macros which are generic and also work with non-`@with_kw` types, modules, and